hydephp/develop/docs/digging-deeper/navigation.md

 ## Digging Deeper into the Internals

-While not required to know, you may find it interesting to learn more about how the navigation is handled internally.
-Here is a high level overview, but you can find more detailed information in the [Navigation API](navigation-api) documentation.
+While not essential, understanding the internal workings of the navigation system can be as beneficial as it's interesting.
+Here's a quick high-level overview of the [Navigation API](navigation-api).

 The main navigation menu is the `MainNavigationMenu` class, and the documentation sidebar is the `DocumentationSidebar` class.
 Both extend the same base `NavigationMenu` class.